kooboo-binbin/CryptoCoinTrader/TradeConsole/README.md

 ﻿
-How to use
+#How to use
 	#dotnet tradeconsole.dll
 	#in the folder you will see bitstamp.json and gdax.json. fill your informations.
 	#there is a observations.json in the foloder too.  you should config it too. the id should be guid.
 	#run the app again  dotnet tradeconsole.dll

+···Java
   "Id": "dc814ec9-3b0d-42e1-a308-5f5556a4e5de",  /// it is id which could be any guid
     "BuyExchangeName": "gdax",					/// which exchange you wnat to buy "SellExchangeName": "bitstamp",				/// which exchange you want to sell